 (I would like to add here that the research from “Owning Faith” also points to many Teens wishing they could better explain and defend their faith – another article for another day)

-This chapter also talks about how we can best harness the power of a mission trip or service project with our kids and it consists of three steps:
+This chapter also talks about how we can best harness the power of a mission trip or service project with our kids, and it consists of three steps:

 - Before – Talk about the event (Why are we doing it, What do we hope to get out of it?)

 - During – Check in during the event (What do you think?
 What are you learning?
-How are you seeing God move? what new questions is this raising?)
+How are you seeing God move?
+What new questions is this raising?)

-- After – Debrief immediately after but also find ways to continue the transformation (How did God work through you?
+- After – Debrief immediately after, but also find ways to continue the transformation (How did God work through you?
 How do you think God might want to work through you now that you are home?
 How has your experience shaped your view of service and justice?
 What ideas do you have to make this more than a one time thing?)

-My wife and I have a son who is now 2 years old and I want him to be someone that cares about God’s justice and bringing shalom to a hurting world because I think that is essential to being a Christian (Matthew 25:31-36).
+My wife and I have a son who is now 2 years old, and I want him to be someone who cares about God’s justice and bringing shalom to a hurting world because I think that is essential to being a Christian (Matthew 25:31-36).
 To care about the poor, the marginalized, the needy, the kid who sits alone at school, the kid who is picked on at school, the “least of these”.

 - Do Justice with their friends